 Another great recipe to try includes three candida busters: garlic, coconut oil and kale.
 Check out this Sauteed Kale Salad Recipe.

-Candida Risk Factors, Causes & Symptoms
+Candida Risk Factors, Causes and Symptoms

 Candidiasis is a fungal infection caused by yeasts that belong to the genus Candida.
 There are over 20 species of candida yeasts that can cause infection in humans.
 The most common one is Candida albicans, a single-celled fungus that’s always present in the genital and intestinal tracts.
 Candida yeasts normally live on the skin and mucous membranes without causing infection, but overgrowth of these organisms can cause problematic symptoms to develop in the body.